JULY 2026

 Managing editor, fiction and non-fiction editor, and scientific obscurantist.
 Virtual typesetter.

-Gravity apologist (see Isaac Newton and Albert Einstein for references) and levity adopter (see Groucho Marx and the Monty Python crew for enquiries.)
+Gravity apologist (see Isaac Newton and Albert Einstein for references) and levity proponent (see Groucho Marx and the Monty Python crew for enquiries.)

 Previously co-editor of Harvest-HaAsif Literary Anthology